- Were you injured while working on a construction site?

 What Can a Construction Accident Attorney Do For You?

 Construction accidents are complex.
 When you suffer an injury on a construction site, your legal options are not always immediately clear.
 Are you able to file a workers' compensation claim?
 Or should you file a third-party lawsuit?
 What about a product liability lawsuit?
 For this reason, it is important to choose an injury law firm with experience handling all of these types of cases.

-At Dolman Law Group Accident Injury Lawyers, PA, we have the resources needed to tackle these complex construction cases from the start.
-We will investigate your accident to uncover all causes and ensure that you receive the compensation and benefits you deserve.
+At Dolman Law Group Accident Injury Lawyers, PA, we have the resources needed to tackle these complex construction injury cases from the start.
+We will investigate your accident to uncover all causes and ensure you receive the compensation and benefits you deserve.

 Frequently Asked Questions About Construction Accident Cases